ahmadazerichandrabhuana/robotframeworkbrowser/README.md

    pip install -r requirements.txt rfbrowser init
    ```
-   If the pip install process failed, try to downgrade your python version.
+   - If the pip install process is failed, try to downgrade your python version.
 I used python `3.9.10` when creating this repository.
 When I tried on different local machine with python `3.13.0` somehow the pip installation process is error.
-If rfbrowser init is failed, you may forgot to install NodeJS, install it first.
+   - If `rfbrowser init` is failed, you may forgot to install NodeJS, install it first.

 ## Run Tests
 * Run all tests :